runjia0124/CoCoNet/README.md

 ## Introduction

-We present CoCoNet, the first work to explore contrastive prior for multi-modality image fusion.
+CoCoNet is the first work to explore contrastive prior for multi-modality image fusion.

 ![](demo/pipeline.png)